Skip to content

 • pages.yml — builds and deploys this docs site to GitHub Pages, and stages fw/ from the GitHub latest release.
 Triggers on push to main and on release: released, so promoting a pre-release to latest republishes Pages without needing a fresh tag.

 • firmware-release.yml — on tag push, validates that the manifest, manifest.json, and FIRMWARE_VERSION all agree (via .github/scripts/validate-release.sh), then compiles the firmware variants and uploads ESP Web Tools manifests + binaries as release assets.
-Marks the release as latest only when the tag bumps the firmware version and isn't a pre-release.
+Publishes every release as a pre-release (never auto-marked latest); promote it after testing with bin/promote.sh <version>.

 See Contributing for how to actually build and test these, and Architecture for the runtime data flow between them.